-Google Apps Script is an extremely effective tool that enables users to automate various processes across Google Workspace suite of tools like Docs, Google Sheets, and Gmail.
-This blog will take you on the tour of Apps Script environment, exploring aspects like file structure, project dashboard, project management while also explaining basics of debugging.
+Google Apps Script is an extremely effective tool that enables users to automate various processes across the Google Workspace suite of tools like Docs, Google Sheets, and Gmail.
+This blog will take you on a tour of the Apps Script environment, exploring aspects like file structure, project dashboard, and project management while also explaining the basics of debugging.

 Apps Script Environment Overview

-The Apps Script editor is basically a cloud-based development platform where you can code, test, and implement your Google App Scripts.
+The Apps Script editor is a cloud-based development platform where you can code, test, and implement your Google Apps Scripts.
 Users can directly access the editor from their web browser, reducing the requirement of installing third-party software.
 The following steps explain how you can get started:

 Example: Let’s create a simple script that sends an email when executed: